Table of Contents

 - If the chargeback carries the “Airline Transaction” modifier, provide proof that the cardholder’s name is on the flight manifest and the itinerary.

-It is important for merchant to develop a reliable and consistent process for fulfillment and delivery, and to provide accessible customer service that makes it easy for cardholders to report any issues and receive an immediate remedy, whether that might be a refund or a replacement product.
 The easier it is for customers to work out their problems directly with the merchant, the less chance they’ll take their complaint to their issuer instead.

 The following advice can help you avoid this kind of chargeback: